Kamieniec, Silesian Voivodeship

 Kamieniec is a village in the administrative district of Gmina Zbrosławice, within Tarnowskie Góry County, Silesian Voivodeship, in southern Poland.
-It lies approximately 3 km south-west of Zbrosławice, 13 km south-west of Tarnowskie Góry, and 27 km north-west of the regional capital Katowice.

 The name of the village is of Polish origin and is derived from the word kamień, which means "stone".

 Landmarks of Kamieniec are the Baroque palace, which now houses a Medical and Rehabilitation Center for Children, and the Gothic Church of the Birth of St John the Baptist.